elocowan/elocowan.github.io/Now.md

 After moving my business site to [feldenpax.com](https://feldenpax.com), I'm building my personal site.

-This shift has something to do with longing for something(s):
+This shift has something to do with longing:
 - I want to level up my strategies, but I'm not sure what my goals are
 - I want clearer goals
 - I want to be more at peace with my relationship to money